The world needs people like you. And you need people like me.

 I am made up of many things.
 Psychologist.
 Mother.
 Actress.
 Public Speaker.
+Yoda of anxiety.
 Master of resilience.
 ADHD Superhero (which is why I can’t describe myself in one word).
 Changer of Lives.

-I work with kids, teens, and their families to help them build better lives by maximizing confidence and forging their resilience.
+I work with children, teens, and their families to help them build better lives by maximizing confidence and forging their resilience.
 I also work with professionals and educators looking for training and approaches to work effectively with their clients and students.

-With over 20 years of experience helping kids with ADHD, I know that maximizing confidence and resilience starts with fostering strong family connections, developing skills, and implementing effective, practical strategies to capitalize on strengths.
+With over 20 years of experience helping children with ADHD and anxiety, I know that maximizing confidence and resilience starts with fostering strong family connections, developing skills, and implementing effective, practical strategies to capitalize on strengths.

 My focus is on developing these skills for long-term success and positive well-being.

 Creating Meaningful Change

-When a child or a family member has ADHD, it can completely rewire routines and relationships that affect the whole family.
+When a child or a family member is struggling, it can completely rewire routines and relationships that affect the whole family.

 I bring an extensive and unique blend of experience living with ADHD, parenting children with ADHD and anxiety, education, research, and clinical experience to the table.

-The foundation of my work to developing confident, resilient, successful kids comes from years of clinical practice and research.
+The foundation of my work to developing confident, resilient, successful children comes from years of clinical practice and research.
 As a parent, I know how hard can be to be the parent you want to be for your children.
 Having a first-hand understanding of what effective, though practical, strategies for busy families and professionals are available to you is a major step towards better supporting your kids.

 My mission is to help families.